i2p/i2p.i2p/installer/resources/checklist.md

     - See README for setup
   - `./create_new_entry.sh`
     - Entry href should be the in-net link to the release blog post
-  - `tx push --use-git-timestamps -s`
   - `git commit`
+  - Pull from github into Weblate
   - Weblate admin pulls from Github and announces

 2. Write the draft blog post, check in